When you start out as an investor, the idea of buying a property as you march towards financial freedom is full of excitement and promise.

 Finally, if you find a fantastic investment property that seems to fit the fill, you’ll do almost anything to justify making it fit your budget and criteria.

-But remember this: all the fancy renovations and fixtures in the world can’t make up for good location, major noise pollution or resale potential, so be careful.
+But remember this: all the fancy renovations and fixtures in the world can’t make up for the good location, major noise pollution, or resale potential, so, be careful.

 At the end of the day, the road to success is paved with many investors who have gone before you – but without clear intentions, they’ve never quite accomplished lasting success.